 Are you interested in working with us?
 We are looking for native Spanish-speaking, native Cantonese-speaking, and native English-speaking undergraduate and graduate students to work with us.
-Students can earn research credit in Education.
+Students can earn research credit in Education and HDP.
 It’s a great opportunity to gain valuable research experience and to work closely with a faculty mentor, as well as in a team setting.
 Hours are flexible.
 We also welcome any prospective graduate students!

 Bilingual Reading and the Brain Study